QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_mc.md

 end
 ```

-!!! warning "Unstable"
-    This is experimental functionality with an unstable API.

 This module enables the simulation of noisy Clifford circuits through a Monte Carlo method where the same circuit is evaluated multiple times with random errors interspersed through it as prescribed by a given error model.

 Below is an example of a purification circuit.
 We first prepare the circuit we desire to use, including a noise model. `Quantikz.jl` is used to visualize the circuit.